lino-framework/book/docs/dev/users.rst

 This document explains how to get started with Lino's user management system.

-See also :doc:`/specs/users` which describes the API of the :mod:`lino.modlib.users` plugin.

 ..
 This is a tested document.
 You can test it using: